hpe-storage/python-hpedockerplugin/README.md

 ## HPE Docker Volume Plugin

-The HPE Docker Volume Plugin is open source software that provides persistent block storage for containerized applications using HPE 3PAR StoreServ or HPE StoreVirtual Storage.
+The HPE Docker Volume Plugin is open source software that provides persistent block storage for containerized applications using HPE 3PAR StoreServ Storage.

 ## HPE Docker Volume Plugin Overview
 The following diagram illustrates the HPE Docker Volume Plugin configured on multiple hosts in a Docker cluster.
-The plugin is now deployed as a Docker container making it much easier to manage alongside containerized applications.
-See the [quick start instructions](/quick-start/README.md) for details on how to deploy the plugin container.
+The plugin is a part of Docker Engine Managed Plugin System.
+See the [quick start instructions](/quick-start/README.md) for details on how to install the plugin.

 ![HPE Docker Volume Plugin](/docs/img/HPE-DockerVolumePlugin-Overview.png "Storage Overview")